GPUOpen-Tools/gpu_performance_api/README.md

 ## Major Features
 * Provides a standard API for accessing GPU Performance counters for both graphics and compute workloads across multiple GPU APIs.
 * Supports Vulkan™, DirectX™ 12, DirectX 11, OpenGL, OpenCL™, and ROCm/HSA.
-* Supports all current GCN-based Radeon graphics cards and APUs.
+* Supports all current Radeon graphics cards and APUs based on Graphics IP version 8 and newer.
 * Supports both Windows and Linux.
-* Provides derived "public" counters based on raw HW counters
+* Provides derived "public" counters based on raw hardware counters.
-* "Internal" version provides access to some raw hardware counters.
-See ["Public" vs "Internal" Versions](#public-vs-internal-versions) for more information.
+* Provides access to some raw hardware counters.
+See [Raw Hardware Counters](#raw-hardware-counters) for more information.

 ## What's New
-* Version 3.3 (12/20/18)
+* Version 3.4 (7/10/19)
-  * Add support for additional GPUs and APUs.
+  * Add support for additional GPUs and APUs, including Navi series GPUs.
-  * New CMake-based build system.
-  * Support building on Ubuntu 18.04.
-  * ROCm/HSA: uses new librocprofiler64.so rather than deprecated libhsa-runtime-tools64.so library for performance counter collection.
-  * Timing-based counters are now reported in nanoseconds instead of milliseconds.
+  * Add support for setting stable GPU clocks for DirectX11, OpenGL and OpenCL.
+  * Add an OpenGL sample application that uses GPUPerfAPI.
+  * Add basic counter validation to sample applications.
+  * Add support for enabling individual hardware counters that make up derived counters.
+  * Add two new GFX9 GlobalMemory Counters for graphics: LocalVidMemBytes and PcieBytes.
+  * Reformat source code using clang-format.
-  * New timing counter to report top-of-pipe to bottom-of-pipe duration.
+  * Update counter documentation to contain per-hardware-generation tables.
-  * GPA now builds GoogleTest libraries on the fly rather than using prebuilt binaries.
+  * Bugs Fixed:
+    * Fixed error handling in GPA_GetEnabledIndex, GPA_EnableCounterByName and GPA_DisbleCounterByName.
+    * Fixed an issue with Vulkan timing counters (https://github.com/GPUOpen-Tools/GPA/issues/40).
+    * Fixed an issue with SALUBusy counters.
+    * Fixed an issue with HiZQuadsCulledCount and HiZQuadsSurvivingCount counters on GFX8 GPUs.
+    * Fixed an issue with MemUnitBusy and MemUnitStalled counters on GFX8 GPUs.
+    * Fixed an issue with VSVALUBusyCycles counter on GFX9 GPUs.

 ## System Requirements
-* An AMD Radeon GCN-based GPU or APU.
+* An AMD Radeon GPU or APU based on Graphics IP version 8 and newer.
-* Radeon Software Crimson Adrenaline Edition 18.8.1 or later (Driver Packaging Version 18.30.01 or later).
+* Windows: Radeon Software Adrenaline 2019 Edition 19.7.1 or later (Driver Packaging Version 19.30 or later).
+* Linux: Radeon Software for Linux Revision 19.20 or later (19.30 required for AMD Radeon 5700 Series GPUs).
-* HSA/ROCm version requires ROCm 2.0.
+* HSA/ROCm version requires ROCm 2.0 or newer.
   * For use with ROCm, please make sure that the optional ROCm package "rocprofiler-dev" is installed.
     * Ubuntu: sudo apt install rocprofiler-dev
     * CentOS: sudo yum install rocprofiler-dev
-* Pre-GCN-based GPUs or APUs are no longer supported by GPUPerfAPI.
-Please use an older version ([2.17](http://developer.amd.com/tools-and-sdks/graphics-development/gpuperfapi/)) with older hardware.
+* Radeon GPUs or APUs based on Graphics IP version 6 and 7 are no longer supported by GPUPerfAPI.
+Please use an older version (([3.3](https://github.com/GPUOpen-Tools/GPA/releases/tag/v3.3))) with older hardware.
 * Windows 7, 8.1, and 10.
 * Ubuntu (16.04 and later) and CentOS/RHEL (7 and later) distributions.